The Law Still Stands

 Yahushua Keeps the Distinction Alive

-Yahushua lists porneia and moicheia as separate items in the same list.
+Yahushua lists porneia (sexual immorality) and moicheia (adultery) as separate items in the same list.
 If they were the same sin, listing both would be redundant.
-He is preserving the Torah’s two-category system.
+He is preserving the Torah’s two-category system: broad sexual impurity (porneia) and specific covenant violation (moicheia).
+His first-century Jewish audience would have understood this immediately.

 The Exception Clause: Porneia, Not Moicheia

-Matthew 19:9 — “And I say to you: whoever divorces his wife, except for sexual immorality [porneia], and marries another, commits adultery.”
+“And I say to you: whoever divorces his wife, except for sexual immorality, and marries another, commits adultery.”

 The Husband, the Bridegroom, and the Cross